mjpuser/mjpuser.github.io/_posts/2015-11-29-introduction-to-html.md

 This is also readable, but now it takes away from the actual flow of the prose that is in the `<p>` element.
 Competing rules are cause for debate, so decisions like this come down to taste.
 It is up to you to choose which style you'd like to follow.
 Both are acceptable.

 ### Whitespace

-> The contents of the `<p>` element above were split on separate lines.
+The contents of the `<p>` element above were split on separate lines.
 Won't this format the text in separate lines when it is rendered?
 Surprisingly, no, it does not affect how the text is rendered.
 When HTML is rendered, there is only one space between two text nodes no matter how much space you put between them.
 If you need to add more space between text, there are two options.
 You can either use the `<pre>` tag, or you could use something called a character entity reference.
 The character entity reference for a blank space is `&nbsp;` where nbsp is an acronym for non-breaking space.

-### The Escape Sequence
+### Entities
 Since we use the &lt; and &gt; symbol to denote the beginning of a tag, you might be wondering how to render a &lt;.
 It might seem easy to know when a &lt; is the start of a tag or part of the text, but computers can't use any abstract contextual information (*yet*) to determine what was meant by the programmer.
 So, long story short, &lt; is reserved to only be used when starting a tag.
 In order to get around this limitation, an escape character is used: `&`.
 An **escape character is a character that starts an alternative interpretation of the characters to follow**.
 So when the browser sees a &amp;, it "escapes" the normal rendering process, and starts a special rendering process to render the following sequence of characters.
-The *subsequent characters* are what is known as the character entity reference.
-Here is a <a href="http://www.freeformatter.com/html-entities.html" target="_blank" hack="_">complete list of all of the HTML entities</a>.
+The *subsequent characters* are what is known as the **character entity reference**.
+Here is a <a href="https://dev.w3.org/html5/html-author/charref" target="_blank" hack="_">complete list of all of the HTML entities</a>.

 So to render the &lt; symbol, you can type
 {% highlight html %}